Security-Onion-Solutions/securityonion-docs/soc-customization.rst

 The ``options`` object is the same options object that will be passed into the Javascript ``fetch()`` method.
 You can read more about that at `<https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch>`_.

+There may come a time where you are not sure what fields to target for the request body, or you may want to forward events of different types that contain different field names.
+In this case, the ``eventJson`` variable can be used to pass the entire event as a JSON string.

+To use this variable, construct the body of the request within our action, like so:

+``"body": "{eventJson}"``

+*NOTE*: You may run into issues using the ``evenJson`` variable, depending on the size of the event and the amount of data being passed in the request.

 Cases
 -----